phorton1/Arduino-libraries-myIOT/docs/wifi.md

 myIOT_device cannot be accessed except from this Access Point, or through your (private, safe) home network.*

-**my_IOT devices do not present anything, any ports or services, to the internet**
+**myIOT devices do not present anything, any ports or services, to the internet**

 ### 5. Find the testDevice using SSDP

 SSDP is an acronym for Service Search and Discovery Protocol.
 This protocol has existed for 20+ years, is well documented and understood.
-A my_IOT device presents itself as a generic SSDP device to the local network.
+A myIOT device presents itself as a generic SSDP device to the local network.
 Therefore on a machine that supports SSDP (like a generic Win10 machine) you should be able to just go to the Network folder in your Windows Explorer program, right-click in the window and say "refresh" to initiate a new SSDP search, and in a few seconds,